For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 GRAY TEAL (Anas gracilis)

-BROWN TEAL (Anas chlorotis) [E]
+BROWN TEAL (Anas chlorotis) – Great looks at this species on Tiri.
+[E]

 NEW ZEALAND SCAUP (Aythya novaeseelandiae) [E]